BackSlasher/blog.backslasher.net/content/job-guide.md

 ## Setting up interviews

-### You will suck on your first interview(s)
+### You will suck in your first interview(s)
-Since this is a relatively new challange for you, you might fail on the first couple of times.
+Since this is a relatively new challenge for you, you might fail the first couple of times.
 This is perfectly fine.
 However, you should plan accordingly, by not interviewing at your dream companies first.

 ### Where to get jobs from
-My ranking is based on this rational: The more information you know about the job before beginning interviews, the better.
+My ranking is based on this rationale: The more information you know about the job before beginning interviews, the better.

 1. **Personal contacts** like friends, family and former colleagues are good because:
     * They probablly will be accurate about the job (rather than embellishing it)
-    * They're familiar with both you and the workplace, and can appriciate whether you're going to fit
+    * They're familiar with both you and the workplace, and can appreciate whether you're going to fit
 2. **Recruitment agencies** are OK, because:
     * They want you to find work through them, so they're "on your side"
     * The agent you'll be working with probably has more experience than you in the job market, so they might be able to hint you in on things you miss

     My tips about recruitment agencies are as follows:

-    1. Avoid agencies that look useless - lazy, misorganized, unprofessional etc. You don't want to waste your time
+    1. Avoid agencies that look useless - lazy, disorganized, unprofessional etc. You don't want to waste your time
     1. Apply at more than one agency
     1. Be sure to describe all of your job expectations to the agent, so they can filter what they offer you
     1. Reprimend them if you think they ignore your filters - you don't want them wasting your time
-    1. Insist that the agent coordinates with you before sending your CV to some company.
+    1. Insist that the agent coordinate with you before sending your CV to some company.
 This will both help you filter out companies that don't match your criteria, list where your CV are going and keep tabs on the agent's work

 3. **Classified ads / job portals** are a last resort in my opinion.
 If you decide to apply, know that:
     1. You don't have to answer every single requirement.
 Even if you're missing a couple, you can apply